Lily-02/CSScreativeblog/posts/week7.md

 </script>

+# Discussion

-- Why does combining ideas / libraries seem to make things more aesthetically chaotic?
+## Why does combining ideas / libraries seem to make things more aesthetically chaotic?
 Please refer to the principles of effective complexity in your answer.

-Post your discussion to your blog.
+- When I mix different ideas or libraries in my creative coding projects, it often results in a more aesthetically chaotic look.
+This chaos can actually be explained through the concept of effective complexity.
+Effective complexity is about finding a balance between order and chaos within a system.
+In the realm of generative art, which often leverages complexity theory, this balance is key.

+- So, when I bring together various coding libraries, each with its own set of behaviors and functions, I’m introducing a mix of interactions that can lead to unexpected and complex results.
+These results, or emergent properties, aren’t always predictable just by looking at the individual components.
+This mix of predictability and unpredictability is what effective complexity is all about.

+- By combining different elements in coding, I'm creating a system with a high level of complexity due to the diverse interactions possible.
+This not only makes the visual outcome more dynamic but also adds a conceptual depth to the artwork.
+It turns the system into a co-creator of the art, weaving together layers that are both ordered and chaotic, which is a core principle of generative art.
+This approach allows me to explore new artistic territories, where the artwork evolves from the interactions within the system I’ve set up.-

 # Resources Used